nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 ### 4.5 Error Response

 If the Authorization Server determines that the VP is invalid, the Authorization Server MUST return an error response as defined in OAuth 2.0 [RFC6749].
-In addition to the error response defined in OAuth 2.0 [RFC6749], the Authorization Server MUST return a HTTP 400 (Bad Request) and use the following error codes when the VP is invalid:

-* `invalid_verifiable_presentation`: The VP is invalid.
-This error code is used when the signature is incorrect or when a required field is missing.
+This RFC reuses the `invalid_request` error code for all errors related to the VP.
+The Authorization Server SHOULD include a description in the error response.
+Errors that could occur are:

+- The signature is incorrect.
+- A required field is missing.
-* `invalid_presentation_submission`: The Presentation Submission is invalid.
-This error code is used when the Presentation Submission is not an answer to the Presentation Definition that corresponds with the requested scope.
+- The Presentation Submission is not an answer to the Presentation Definition that corresponds with the requested scope.

-An `invalid_request` is returned for any submitted Verifiable Credentials that do not meet the requirements, when the Verifiable Credentials aren't corresponding to the Presentation Definition or when the Verifiable Credentials are expired, not trusted or invalid.
+- The submitted Verifiable Credentials do not meet the requirements of the Presentation Definition.
+- The Verifiable Credentials are expired, not trusted or invalid.
-It is also used when the Verifiable Credentials are not issued to the signer of the Verifiable Presentation.
+- The Verifiable Credentials are not issued to the signer of the Verifiable Presentation.

 ## 5. Presentation Definition endpoint